Bag-of-words model

-The bag-of-words model is commonly used in methods of document classification where the (frequency of) occurrence of each word is used as a feature for training a classifier.
+The bag-of-words model is commonly used in methods of document classification where, for example, the (frequency of) occurrence of each word is used as a feature for training a classifier.
+It has also been used for computer vision.

 An early reference to "bag of words" in a linguistic context can be found in Zellig Harris's 1954 article on Distributional Structure.

-The Bag-of-words model is one example of a Vector space model.

-Example implementation
+Definition

 The following models a text document using bag-of-words.
 Here are two simple text documents:

 (1) John likes to watch movies.
 Mary likes movies too.

 (2) Mary also likes to watch football games.

 Based on these two text documents, a list is constructed as follows for each document: